jsogarro/artOfCode/week5/problemSet4.md

 **Hint 3: You can read more about what the Fibonacci sequence is [here](https://www.mathsisfun.com/numbers/fibonacci-sequence.html).**

 ## Writing Assignment
 Using your Medium account write a blog explaining what HTTP and AJAX are.
 Provide a tutorial of how you can use jQuery's Ajax method to get data from the Spotify API.
+Briefly explain what promises are and how we use them as JavaScript developers.
+You should also explain what REST is.